M0hammadrezaShakouri/Multi-Class-Classification/README.md

-# Neural Network Implementation for Multi-Class Classification in Python
+# Neural Network Implementation for MultiClass Classification in Python

 ## Overview
-This repository contains the Implementation of a neural network for multi-class classification in Python from scratch.
+This repository contains the Implementation of a neural network for multiclass classification in Python from scratch.
 Two distinct datasets were utilized to demonstrate the functionality of the neural network.

 ### Datasets